Apple's New Mac Pro is Reminding Everyone of Humble Cheese Grater

 Mac Pro - more like to be - Mac and Cheese (grater) pic.twitter.com/QKZ3ia3XW6— Kurnia Rizky (@rizkykurniaaa) June 3, 2019

-New Mac Pro looks like a cheese grater cuz is gonna shred all the funds in ur bank account— Dillon Francis (@DillonFrancis) June 3, 2019
+New Mac Pro looks like a cheese grater cuz is gonna shred all the funds in ur bank account (bu-dun-ski)...yes I’ll leave now... pic.twitter.com/Q4Pzv4Xfkl— Dillon Francis (@DillonFrancis) June 3, 2019

 The Mac Pro has been upgraded from a trash can to a cheese grater. #WWDC19 pic.twitter.com/MMJXcRFgAP— Eric Kurn (@SaluteTheKurnel) June 3, 2019